tomMEM/Jetbot-Project/README.md

 ## 4) Jetbot Road following with Anti-collision
   * "trt-Jetbot-RoadFollowing_with_CollisionRESNet_TRT.ipynb"
   * It requires two TRT models: one model build with "live_demo_resnet18_build_trt.ipynb " from collision_avoidance folder and another one build with "live_demo_build_trt.ipynb" from the roadfollowing folder of the original jetbot repository
+  ### For collision_avoidance Jetbot the steps are:
+ 	*a) data_collection
+ 	*b) train with train_model_resnet18.ipynb
+ 	*c) build with live_demo_resnet18_build_trt.ipynb (all scripts in original jetbot collision_avoidance folder) *d) and finally add the TRT model from c to one of our roadfollowing with collision_avoidance folder and right name to the script
+  ### For the steering/roadfollowing Jetbot the steps are:
+ 	*a) data_collection.ipynb
+ 	*b) train_model.ipynb
+ 	*c) to convert to TRT live_demo_build_trt.ipynb
+ 	*d) add to our road following the model and the name to the script

   * The collision-avoidance model can be trained for one object (small bottle) or several as "blocked" with "data_collection-collisionavoidance_Jetbot_Joystick.ipynb"
   * Images of road with strips, and object background needs to be collected into "free"
   * The number of background images ("free") can be high, and object (blocked) much less, if the object is a common one (cup, bottle etc).
-  * To have the bot stop at a certain distance, images of the object need to be taken at similar distances to the camera.
+  * To have the bot stop at a certain distance, images of the object need to be taken at similar distances to the camera
   * If the object is far away from the camera it might be not detected with a high probability score
   * Data for the Road following model have to be created as usual (e.g. "data_collection_joystick_roadfollowing.ipynb")
   * The models can be trained with "train_model_resnet18.ipynb" for collision avoidance and "train_model.ipynb" for road following